-“National Courtesy Month is a great way to encourage people to think of others as they go about their daily lives,” Behnke said.
+“National Courtesy Month is a great way to encourage people to think of others as they go about their daily lives,” Quinn said.
 “If you drive, you will encounter traffic and bad drivers, but rather than letting it get to you, try taking a deep breath and thinking about getting home safely to your family.
 It tends to put things in perspective.”

 Put your best foot forward and practice some of these anti-rage techniques when on the road: